imnazake/gameplay-currency-plugin/README.md

 ## Installation

 1. Clone or download the repository.
-2. Copy the "CurrencySystem" folder into the "Plugins" directory of your Unreal Engine project.
+2. Copy the "GameplayCurrency" folder into the "Plugins" directory of your Unreal Engine project.
 3. Compile the project to ensure the plugin is integrated.

 ## Sample Project

-The sample project included in this repository demonstrates the basic functionality of the Unreal Currency System Plugin.
+The sample project included in this repository demonstrates the basic functionality of the Gameplay Currency Plugin.
 Follow these steps to run the sample project:

 1. Open the sample project in Unreal Engine.
 2. Explore the sample scenes and currency system integration.